apache/pekko/docs/src/main/paradox/persistence-schema-evolution.md

 Deserialization will be performed by the same serializer which serialized the message initially because of the `identifier` being stored together with the message.

-Please refer to the @ref:[Akka Serialization](serialization.md) documentation for more advanced use of serializers, especially the @ref:[Serializer with String Manifest](serialization.md#string-manifest-serializer) section since it is very useful for Persistence based applications dealing with schema evolutions, as we will see in some of the examples below.
+Please refer to the @ref:[Pekko Serialization](serialization.md) documentation for more advanced use of serializers, especially the @ref:[Serializer with String Manifest](serialization.md#string-manifest-serializer) section since it is very useful for Persistence based applications dealing with schema evolutions, as we will see in some of the examples below.